 The Lessor will base the determination for the amounts of all SAP, COP and decommissioning financial assurance requirements on estimates of the cost to meet all accrued lease obligations.
 The Lessor determines the amount of supplemental and decommissioning financial assurance requirements on a case-by-case basis.
-The amount of financial assurance required to meet all lease obligations includes:
+The amount of financial assurance requirements on a case-by-case basis.
+The amount of financial assurance requirements includes:

 - The projected amount of rent and other payments due the Lessor over the next 12 months; - Any past due rent and other payments; - Other monetary obligations (e.g., fines, liens); and - The estimated cost of facility decommissioning. - (a) Initial Financial Assurance Due Prior to Lease Issuance Date.
-The Lessee must provide the required financial assurance as described below in a form acceptable to the Lessor prior to the Lease Issuance Date: - An initial lease-specific bond, or other approved means of meeting the Lessor's initial financial assurance requirements, in the amount of \$100,000, and - A supplemental bond, or other approved means of meeting the Lessor's supplemental financial assurance requirements, in the amount of \$338,397.
+The Lessee must provide the required financial assurance as described below in a form acceptable to the Lessor prior to the Lease Issuance Date: - An initial lease-specific bond, or other approved means of meeting the Lessor's initial financial assurance requirements, in the amount of \$100,000, and - A supplemental bond, or other approved means of meeting the Lessor's supplemental financial assurance requirements, in the amount of \$289,290.
 This supplemental bond amount guarantees lease obligations from rental payments due to the Lessor over the first 12 months. - (b) Additional Financial Assurance.
-In addition to the initial lease-specific and supplemental financial assurance discussed above, the Lessee is also required to provide an additional supplemental bond, or other form of financial assurance, and a decommissioning bond or other approved means of meeting the Lessee's decommissioning obligations. - (1) Prior to the Lessor's approval of a SAP, the Lessor will require an additional supplemental bond or other form of financial assurance in an amount determined by the Lessor based on the complexity, number, and location of all facilities involved in the site assessment activities planned in the SAP, and estimates of the costs to meet all accrued obligations, in accordance with applicable BOEM regulations (30 CFR 585.515-537).
-The supplemental financial assurance requirement is in addition to the initial lease-specific financial assurance in the amount of \$100,000 and the initial supplemental financial assurance in the amount of \$338,397.
+In addition to the initial lease-specific and supplemental financial assurance discussed above, the Lessee is also required to provide an additional supplemental bond, or other approved means of meeting the Lessor's financial assurance requirements, and a decommissioning bond, or other approved means of meeting the Lessee's decommissioning obligations. - (1) Prior to the Lessor's approval of a SAP, the Lessor will require an additional supplemental bond or other form of financial assurance in an amount determined by the Lessor based on the complexity, number, and location of all facilities involved in the site assessment activities planned in the SAP, and estimates of the costs to meet all accrued obligations, in accordance with applicable BOEM regulations (30 CFR 585.515-585.537).
+The supplemental financial assurance requirement is in addition to the initial lease-specific financial assurance in the amount of \$100,000 and the initial supplemental financial assurance in the amount of \$289,290.
 The Lessee may meet these obligations by providing a new bond or other acceptable form of financial assurance, or increasing the amount of its existing bond or other form of financial assurance.